carpentries/lesson-development-training/episodes/11-exercises.md

 <!--- will there be an example lesson that the trainer is working on ? -->

-To create an exercise in the Carpentries lesson infrastructure, you can use colon-delimited sections called 'fenced divs'.
+To create an exercise in the Carpentries Workbench, you can use colon-delimited sections called 'fenced divs'.
 In fact there are many types of boxes in the lesson infrastucture, called "special blockquotes", that use fenced divs.